Kabe-Innovates/Advanced-C-Lab-Manual/module 9.md

 ---

-## EXP NO: 12 - PROGRAM TO PUSH THE GIVEN ELEMENT INTO A STACK USING ARRAY
+## EXP NO: 12 - PROGRAM TO PUSH THE GIVEN ELEMENT IN TO A STACK USING ARRAY

 ### Aim:
-To create a C program to push the given element into a stack using array
+To create a C program to push the given element in to a stack using array

 ### Algorithm:
 1. Declare global variables for the stack size, top index, and the stack itself